Dabbling in Jet Lag

 Address: 1 Place Hans-Jean-Arp

 The official language in Strasbourg is French.
 But it’s not the only language you’ll hear.
-In fact, it’s not uncommon to meet people who speak more than one language.
-The most common are French, German, and English.
+German, English, and the local dialect, Alsatian, are also commonly spoken.

-Strasbourg has a unique blend of French and German culture, so it’s difficult to say whether it feels more like one or the other.
+Strasbourg has a unique blend of French and German culture.
+So, it feels like both French and German.
 You’ll find the cuisine, language, and architecture fall somewhere in the middle.
 Even the street signs are written in both German and French!
-There’s a strong multicultural identity in Strasbourg.
-And it’s one of the few cities that is a true melting pot.

 While Strasbourg is, now, a part of France, its dance between Germany and France has created a true hybrid city.
 And it’s shown in its culture, cuisine, and architecture.
 Whether you’re looking to explore Strasbourg’s modern art scene or learn about its rich heritage, this vibrant European city won’t disappoint.
 It’s easy to see why Strasbourg is becoming one of Europe’s most popular destinations.
 So, pack your bags and get ready for an amazing adventure!